vannguyengd/gooddata-ui/docs/06_cloudnative__generating_token.md

 ## Using generated API Token

 To use your new API Token, add the `Authorization: Bearer <YOUR_API_TOKEN>` header to your HTTP requests.
+See [TigerTokenAuthProvider class](https://github.com/gooddata/gooddata-ui-sdk/blob/6c02df0d35687dc60ea0de5f3b8a2fdf62fa9760/libs/sdk-backend-tiger/src/auth.ts#L98) to learn more about API Token authentication.

-If you are interested in the API tokens security, check [this page](https://www.gooddata.com/developers/cloud-native/doc/1.0/administration/auth/oidc-cookies/)
+If you are interested in the API tokens security, check [this page](https://www.gooddata.com/developers/cloud-native/doc/1.7/administration/auth/oidc-cookies/)